 Is Email Marketing Effective for Ecommerce?

-Many claims that email marketing is dead and is not effective as it used to be.
+Many claim that email marketing is dead and is not as effective as it used to be.
 But I think email marketing is far from dead.
 In fact, it is the most profitable marketing channel for eCommerce brands, generating an average return of $42 on every $1 spent.

 Still don’t believe me?
 Let’s take a look at a few more statistics –

 There are 4 billion daily email users.
 (Statista)